 About deacon ray defendorf

-Deacon Ray Defendorf was ordained a permanent deacon of the Roman Catholic Diocese of Rochester New York in 1982 and currently serves as parish deacon at All Saints Parish in Corning, NY.
+Deacon Ray Defendorf was ordained a permanent deacon of the Roman Catholic Diocese of Rochester New York in 1982 and after 38 years of service, has accepted Senior Status – a fancy term for liturgical retirement.
 He and his spouse Patricia Best Defendorf have traveled extensively with Educational Opportunities hosting over forty land pilgrimages and cruises.
 Since 2015, Deacon Ray has served as National Director of Educational Opportunities Catholic Travel ministries and he and Patt also serve as Cruise Directors on EO Catholic cruises and on the EO “Hospitality Team.”

 In 1996, after careers as a radio disc jockey, an elementary school teacher, a health education television producer, and Director of Community Relations and Fund Development at Corning Hospital in New York’s Southern Tier, Deacon Ray fulfilled a life-long dream when he entered full-time church ministry.
 He has served as Pastoral Associate at All Saints Parish in Corning and Pastoral Administrator of St. James Church, Waverly, NY and St. Pius X Church, Van Etten, NY and St Mary’s Church in Bath, NY.
 He retired from full time ministry in 2009.

 In addition to songwriting, Deacon Ray is also a sought after performer and speaker.
 During fourteen years as founder and director of Celebrate Life, a music ministry for teens, he first composed, performed and recorded many of his original prayer-songs.
 Over the years, he has been invited to speak and present concerts for churches of many denominations – interspersing his concerts with scripture, personal witness, humor, and preaching.